 Who is Mirjam Yeboah?

-I am Mirjam Yeboah (she/they), a queer, Fennoswedish-Ghanaian costume designer, textile artist and educator based in Helsinki.
-I grew up in a creative family in Kirkkonummi and graduated with a BA in Fashion Design and Global Education from the University of Lapland, Rovaniemi, in 2016.
+Mirjam Yeboah (she/they) a queer, Fennoswedish-Ghanaian costume designer, textile artist and educator based in Helsinki.
+I grew up in a creative family in Kirkkonummi and graduated with a BA in Fashion Design and Global Education from the University of Lapland, in 2016.
 I have since worked in various projects in fashion, costume and multidisciplinary art fields.

 In 2021 I started my own lingerie brand, Tekelepekele, which runs alongside my artistic career.
-My current costuming projects include a medieval inspired dace piece, a children’s play tackling difficult emotions and a contemporary performance piece at Teater Viirus.
-In 2023 i designed costumes for a theatre piece at Svenska teatern in Helsinki.
-The year before, I made costumes for YLE UMK and the artist Lxandra, whom is one of my returning customers.
-I’m also continuously working with the installation “Don’t Thank For the Food”, displayed at festivals Hangö teaterträff and Moving in November.
+My current costuming projects include a children’s play tackling difficult emotions and a contemporary performance piece at Teater Viirus, premiering in March 2026.
+I have designed theatre costumes for Svenska teatern in Helsinki and made stage wear for the artist Lxandra.
+I’m also continuously working within the community installation “Don’t Thank For the Food” alongside Antonia Atarah and work group.

-My art practice conveys a strong vision and I currently focus on textile based installations and soft sculptures.
-My work is rooted in the complexities of hybridity, belonging, and transformation.
-I explore liminal spaces—thresholds between identities, experiences, and states of being.
-I decolonize the body and relish in mysticism.
+My art practice conveys a strong vision and my work is rooted in the complexities of hybridity, belonging, and transformation.
+I explore liminal spaces as the thresholds between identities, while I decolonize the body and relish in mysticism.

 The body, as I see it, is both a vessel for magic and a site of physicality: sensual, mutable, political.
+It’s an important starting point in my work.
 Through the softness of textiles, I shape forms that are familiar yet strange, inviting viewers into a space of recognition, comfort, and quiet questioning.
-My sculptures are not direct representations, but embodied suggestions—fragments of memory, gesture, and emotion.
+My works are not direct representations, but embodied suggestions—fragments of memory, gesture, and emotion.

 Craft is central to my practice.
 I value technical exploration and resist creative stagnation, constantly experimenting with materials and methods.
 This dedication to making—slow, deliberate, and tactile—is a form of resistance in itself.
 In a world that often seeks to categorize, flatten, or erase, I build spaces that hold multiplicity.